abop16/Python_Pad/README.md

   platform

 To make into a desktop app:

-1: run cat /path/to/pythonpad.desktop > ~/.local/share/applications/pythonpad.desktop in the command line.
-2: restart your machine
+1: move install.sh to your home directory

+2: in install.sh, replace the paths with your paths and if you are using zsh, replace #!/bin/bash with #!/bin/zsh

+3: run chmod +x script.sh in your terminal

+4: run install.sh in your terminal wih ./install.sh

 ![pypad](https://github.com/user-attachments/assets/83c08642-abda-4f86-a97b-daeacb7ccd3f)

-Future updates: Dark mode
+Future updates: Dark mode, printing

 Contact me at kramer.aiden.a@gmail.com for update ideas and issues